In every ministry, there are at least three essentials that produce an atmosphere of joyous cooperation. They are objectives, people, and places.

-- Next, sit down with your calendar and schedule the time.
+- Next, sit down with your calendar and schedule dedicated time for study.
 Except for life-or-death situations, have your assistant cover for you.
 Or have your wife cover for you at home.
 But guard that time in the study.

 - Then, when you have time alone, stay there!
-It’s amazing how you can fritter away your hours—wiping dust off your books, getting a drink of water, going to the bathroom, catching an article in Time magazine.
+It’s amazing how you can fritter away your hours—wiping dust off your books, getting a drink of water, going to the bathroom, catching an article or two online.
 Don’t let yourself do that!
 Put your tail in that chair, turn that light on, get that pencil moving (or keyboard clicking), and start putting something on the page.
 Force the beginning of it.
 I force it at times.
 Tell the Lord you have to get this down.
 Ask Him to give you the thoughts.
 When He does, you’ll be thrilled with how it begins to fall together.
 I am always amazed with how God multiplies the fish and loaves I pray over.

 - Finally, after having formed the habit, explain to the board and others the value you place on those times of study.
 It’s not that you don’t want to be with them, but that when you are with them on Sundays, you must have a prepared mind and heart.
 Very few times will the board say, “We don’t believe in that.”
 Rather, they’ll say, “Thank you for caring enough.”

 Falling into Saturday night panic is a habit.
 I’ve done it just enough to know I don’t want to go there another time.

 It kills those longhorns.

 Strengthening God’s church is one of my lifelong passions.
 I know you share that passion.
 All of us as pastors do.
 It’s who we are.